SunnyRajput9198/full-stack-by-harkirat/week8/day-1/readme.md

 ## why differnet jwt token for user and admin

-admin jwt token is used to create a course, user jwt token is used to purchase a course
+- admin jwt token is used to create a course, user jwt token is used to purchase a course.
+-
+## Enhanced Security:
+- Different tokens help to minimize security risks.
+If a user's token is compromised, it does not give access to admin functionalities.
+- This separation ensures that critical administrative actions are not exposed to regular users.